jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/06_Building_for_Virtio.md

 PC, QEMU/KVM aarch64 virtualization on AGL Reference Hardware, etc.

-Below, AGL minimal image and Qt based IVI demo are used as example, but similiarly one can run HTML5 based demos, cluster demo, or other AGL images.
+Below, AGL minimal image and Qt based IVI demo are used as example, but similarly one can run HTML5 based demos, cluster demo, or other AGL images.

 ## 1. Making Sure Your Build Environment is Correct